awsdocs/aws-cost-management-user-guide/doc_source/invoice.md

 At the end of a billing cycle or at the time you choose to incur a one\-time fee, AWS charges the credit card you have on file and issues your invoice as a PDF file\.
 You can download the PDF from the **Account Activity** page in the [Billing and Cost Management console](https://console.aws.amazon.com/billing/home?#/account) using the following steps\.

 **Note**
 IAM users need explicit permission to see some of the pages in the Billing and Cost Management console\.
-For more information, see [Controlling Access](control-access-billing.md)\.

 **To view your monthly charges**